pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 5.4: As an admin user I can edit an existing tournament with a tournament name and tournament image.
 Both fields are mandatory and a message is displayed accordingly.
 The tournament information is updated in the mongo database and the tournament image is stored in an AWS S3 bucket
 - User Story 5.5: As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament.
 The tournament information is deleted from the mongo database
 - User Story 5.6: As an admin user if a tournament has memories associated with it, the tournament cannot be deleted and a message is displayed
+- User Story 5.7: As an admin user if there is only one tournament in website, it cannot be deleted, a minimum of one tournament is required

 ### Feature 6 Dashboard
 #### Description